-The original water supply system of Municipality of Kalibo was constructed by the Department of Public Works and Highways sometime in 1960 and operated by now defunct National Water Works and sewerage Administration (NAWASA) until 1976.
-The Sangguniang Bayan Kalibo passed Resolution No. 15 dated July 29, 1976 for the formation of Water District.
-On September 28, 1976, the 5-member Board of Directors representing the various sectors of the society, namely: women, educational, professional, civic and business organizations were appointed by then Mayor Federico Icamina, hence, the district was born.
+The original water supply system of the Municipality of Kalibo was constructed by the Department of Public Works and Highways sometime in 1960 and operated by the now-defunct National Water Works and sewerage Administration (NAWASA) until 1976.
+The Sangguniang Bayan Kalibo passed Resolution No. 15 dated July 29, 1976, for the formation of the Water District.
+On September 28, 1976, the 5-member Board of Directors representing the various sectors of the society, namely: women, educational, professional, civic, and business organizations were appointed by then-Mayor Federico Icamina, hence, the district was born.

-As the annexation of the Municipalities of Banga and New Washington was accepted on September 5, 1991 and March 5, 1992, respectively, the water district availed of Php 140.0M loan from LWUA sourced out from JBIC (formerly OECF) to finance its Phase II Improvement Program completed on 1999.
+As the annexation of the Municipalities of Banga and New Washington was accepted on September 5, 1991, and March 5, 1992, respectively, the water district availed of Php 140.0M loan from LWUA sourced out from JBIC (formerly OECF) to finance its Phase II Improvement Program completed on 1999.
 The water district, being consistent with its mandate, was officially re-categorized from medium to big water district in February 1996.
-With the annexation of another nearby town in view and the various expansion projects accomplished, the water district was renamed to Metro Kalibo Water District on March 2002.
-The annexation of Municipality of Balete was approved on March 25, 2002.
-With the progress and development the district has so far accomplished, upgrading of Metro Kalibo Water District from big water district category to large category was approved on August 2003.
+With the annexation of another nearby town in view and the various expansion projects accomplished, the water district was renamed to Metro Kalibo Water District (MKWD) in March 2002.
+The annexation of the Municipality of Balete was approved on March 25, 2002.
+With the progress and development, the district has so far accomplished, upgrading of Metro Kalibo Water District (MKWD) from big water district category to large category was approved in August 2003.
 On February 12, 2007, the annexation of three (3) barangays of Batan namely Camaligan.
-Magubahay and Caiyang (CAMACA) was approved.
+Magubahay and Caiyang (CAMACA) were approved.

-By keeping with good management practices, the Metro Kalibo Water District received various awards such as Outstanding Water District of Years 2003, 2005, 2006 and 2007 in the Large Category both in the national and regional levels.
+By keeping with good management practices, the Metro Kalibo Water District (MKWD) received various awards such as Outstanding Water District of Years 2003, 2005, 2006, and 2007 in the Large Category both in the national and regional levels.

-To support the continuous expansion of its service coverage area, the district has implemented the construction of a 1,000 cubic meter Elevated Steel Ground Water StorageTank at Estancia, Kalibo which is now operational.
+To support the continued expansion of its service coverage area, the district has implemented the construction of a 1,000 cubic meter Elevated Steel Ground Water StorageTank at Estancia, Kalibo which is now operational.

 BOARD OF DIRECTORS